markg85/static-hedgedoc/README.md

 The bugs should be fixed at some point but i'd consider them not important enough to fix right now.

  * :bug: In mobile view the heading links, the link icon on the left, falls of the screen.
- * :bug: Some fenced block types that aren't parsable are undefined and thus break completely, handle that more gracefully and render as plain instead.
  * A floating TOC (Table Of Ccontent).
  * Dark mode toogle and autodetect, currently - and intentionally - there is just none of it.

-Not specific to HedgeDoc but specific to how this static rendering works.
-Right now everything you put in `mainpage.md` is rendered when opening `index.html`.
-The index.html should instead look for a - to be written - config file that defines the:
- - markdown file to load
- - custom js file to load
- - custom css file to load

-Why would this be handy?
-Right now when you want to make a custom page using this static renderer you'd overwrite one (or all) of these files which would give you merge conflicts when you resync with this repo.
-With a (intentionally non-existent by default) config file the resyncing would be as simple as a `git pull` without any merge issues.

 ## Breaking changes compared to HedgeDoc
 I went to great lengths to make the rendering perfectly compatible.
 Sadly that isn't possible because I use the latest versions of libraries (HedgeDoc uses very old libraries) which undoubetly give some inconsistencies.